What is an ecommerce business? Types and how to start

 B2G (Business-to-Government)

-In this model, you sell your products or services to government agencies.
-For example, some U.S. government agencies buy commercial products through online marketplaces to speed up procurement.
+B2G (Business-to-Government) means selling products or services to government agencies.
+Some U.S. government agencies purchase commercial products through online marketplaces to speed up procurement.

 How ecommerce works